 Purple also offers monthly payment plans on its mattresses.

 Purple offers customers a 100-night sleep trial when the mattress is purchased direct online .
 If a customer chooses to return their mattress, they can coordinate a pickup by contacting customer support on the Purple website.

 Because the mattress cannot be returned in the original packaging, and because its weight makes it costly to ship back, Purple will arrange for a local donation center to come and pick it up.

 If bought elsewhere, such as through Amazon, the trial period is not always as lengthy, and there are a large number of complaints about Amazon’s return policy for the mattress.
-For this reason, we recommend that consumers buy direct rather than through Amazon or other third-party retailers.

 Purple mattresses are shipped for free within the 48 contiguous Unites States.
 Shipping is available for Hawaii, Alaska, and Canada but shipping costs will apply (they are calculated at checkout).
 Shipping times vary by location but mattresses typically arrive within 10-12 days of the order.

 Purple compresses and ships its mattresses in a vinyl tube equipped with small handles that make it easier to carry and move from room to room before set up.
 The tube dimensions are: